evanx/jsbin/hydratePromises/readme.md

 ```
 where in the above example, we retry `popularArticles` after a 5 second delay.

 Incidently, we can invoke `this.hydrateFromPromises(promises)` again to retry all.
-Since previously successful responses are cached for 3 minutes, they wouldn't be refetched.
+Since previously successful responses are cached for 3 minutes by `getPromise,` they wouldn't be refetched.

 <hr>